ibm-cloud-docs/satellite/storage-ocs-local.md

   * `ibm-cos-endpoint` - Optional: Use the same parameter value as in your existing configuration.
 Do not specify this paramter if you do not use an {{site.data.keyword.cos_full_notm}} service instance as your backing store in your existing configuration.
   * `ibm-cos-location` - Optional: Use the same parameter value as in your existing configuration.
 Do not specify this paramter if you do not use an {{site.data.keyword.cos_full_notm}} service instance as your backing store in your existing configuration.

-1. Get the details of your OCS configuration.
+1. Get the details of your ODF configuration.
     ```sh
     ibmcloud sat storage config get --config <config>
     ```